 - Reduce the cost of textbooks in a minimum of 10% of all course sections offered in 2014-15.

 Increase the number of students graduating, transferring or completing a workforce credential, including increasing the success of students from underserved populations.
 LFCC will improve retention and provide more learning opportunities

 LFCC will enhance veteran services

-- LFCC will develop a plan to expand and enhance services for veterans and active duty military personnel with attention to prior learning.
-This plan will be submitted to the Chancellor by October 1, 2013.
+- Monitor the College's previously approved plan to expand and enhance services for veterans and active duty military personnel with attention to prior learning.

-LFCC representative will continue to participate in the development of digital textbook study for high volume courses.
+LFCC will continue to participate in the development of digital textbook study for high-volume courses

-Increase the number of employers provided training and services to 13,000, with a particular focus on high-demand occupational fields.
-LFCC will develop new programs and partnerships for career readiness and career and technical education programs
+Increase the number of employers provided training and services to 13,000, with a particular focus on high-demand occupational fields; LFCC will develop new programs and partnerships for career readiness and career and technical education programs/p>

 Increased customized and Open Enrollment Training